ashutoshmjain/gita/src/thought.md

-## Invocation
+---

-The Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice.
+Sanskrit word `Aavahan`  roughly translates to "Invocation", albeit a much wider abstraction. `Aavahan` is a marathon ritual of meditation and sacrifice.
 To a follower, it appears as if you are broadcasting an intense call to action, but internally, you resolve to act with or without help.
-In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on such "all-in" endeavours.
+In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` are invoked before taking on such absolute commitments.
 For example `Rama`, before making a bridge across Indian Ocean,  invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
-It  was the **first ever major written narrative**.
-It thus became the first large data-set to train masses on text - a new communication protocol layered over oratory skills.
-And a new way to store vast amounts of information.
-As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` - all-pervading information in the continuum.
-Not only did he need primal force within, he must seek the permission to expand human  access to information.
+It  was the **first ever written narrative**.
+It thus became the first large data-set to train humans en-masse on text - a new communication protocol layered over oratory skills.
+And a new way to store manifolds of lore.
+As described in the first book, the `Vaidik` editor-in-chief, sage teacher of all the races [^races], `Krishna Dwaipayana` invoked `Bramh` - all-pervading information in continuum.
+Not only did he need the primal force within, he must seek permission to expand mortals' access to erudition.
 He needed to align continuum before introducing text to a vocal verbose human world.

 <center>